22 Great Fish for a 10-Gallon Tank (With Pictures)

 These cool-water fish are known for their iridescent green and pink scales.
 They also have attractive finnage and grow to around 1.5 inches.
 They are shoaling fish that become more active in larger groups.
 If the group is too small, these fish tend to be timid and less active.
 They are hardy fish in the home aquarium but are practically extinct in the wild now due to pollution.

-• How Many?: 5-6
+- How Many?: 5-6

 20. Licorice Gourami

-Licorice Gourami are beautiful, lesser-known Gourami with dark black on their bodies and bright markings on the fins.
+Licorice gourami are beautiful, lesser-known gourami with dark black on their bodies and bright markings on the fins.
 They can have stripes or stippling patterns on the body itself.
 They are underrated fish that are very eye-catching in an aquarium.
 They only grow to around 1.75 inches, and they are peaceful fish that keep to themselves.
 They don’t typically like to live alone and do best in pairs or very small groups.

-• How Many?: 2-3
+- How Many?: 2-3

 21. Betta Fish

 Betta fish are aesthetically pleasing fish that come in a variety of colors and patterns.
 The males have long, flowing fins, and they are known for their gill flaring and semi-aggressive nature.
-A single Bettas can be kept in a tank as small as 5 gallons, and they are best kept alone.
-Sometimes, female Bettas can successfully be kept in sororities or community tanks, but they should be watched carefully for aggression.
+A single betta can be kept in a tank as small as 5 gallons, and they are best kept alone.
+Sometimes, female bettas can successfully be kept in sororities or community tanks, but they should be watched carefully for aggression.

-• How Many?: 1-2
+- How Many?: 1-2

 22. Kuhli Loaches

 These cute, snake-like fish are extremely shy, and some people report not seeing them for days or weeks.
-They are nocturnal, so having nighttime tank lighting will give you the best chance of seeing Kuhlis out and about.
+They are nocturnal, so having nighttime tank lighting will give you the best chance of seeing kuhlis out and about.
 They are less timid when kept in groups, and often will begin venturing out during the day when they have friends.
 They stay under 4 inches and prefer a soft substrate to burrow in.

-• How Many?: 4-6
+- How Many?: 4-6

 Why Does Size Matter?

 When it comes to putting appropriate fish in a 10-gallon tank, there are two considerations.
 The first is not just the current size of the fish but the size they will grow to.
 The second is the size of the tank itself in relation to the size, type, and number of fish you’re adding.
 Even if you choose tiny fish, adding too many to the tank can create stress and set up a perfect environment for illnesses.
 On the other side of that, choosing a single fish that will get large is also setting you up for failure.
-You can’t put an Arowana in a 10-gallon tank and expect it to survive and live a happy life.
+You can’t put an arowana in a 10-gallon tank and expect it to survive and live a happy life, for example.

 In Conclusion